JOY (Joyous Outreach to You/th) is All Classical Portland’s project dedicated to equity and inclusivity, and is comprised of four programs.

 International Children’s Arts Network is a 24-hour radio service, created for children (ages 0-12).
 Designed for young listeners, the network features music, poems, and literature from around the world.

 Youth Roving Reporters is an arts journalism mentorship program.
 Through this innovative, educational program All Classical Portland on-air hosts mentor selected Youth Roving Reporters, providing them with guidance and insight on what it is to be a broadcaster and arts leader in their community.

-Where We Live is a bi-monthly radio program that shines a spotlight on a variety of organizations in our community that are providing programs in art, theater or music that explore the intersection of art and social issues.
+Where We Live is a monthly radio program that celebrates the arts and community leaders; recognizes movements; and addresses issues explored through art.
 Through this series of on-air spotlights, we seek to promote equity, foster inclusion and encourage emotional literacy.
-Where We Live airs at 5:15pm on the first Saturday of every other month.
+Where We Live airs at 5:15pm on the first Saturday of each month.

 Learn more: JOY Brochure 2018-2019